DWI Attorneys Leander TX | 98% Win Rate

 You can be charged with Driving While Intoxicated (DWI Leander) if you are operating a motor vehicle with a blood alcohol content of .08 or higher or operating a motor vehicle without your mental or physical faculties.
-An arrest for DWI in Texas has several factors that contribute to the arrest and prosecution of the case.
+An arrest for DWI in Texas has several factors that contribute to the arrest and prosecution of the case, and hiring The Hull Firm’s DWI attorneys Leander TX will give you a stronger representation.
 This includes the fact that you can be arrested for a DWI even if you have not consumed any alcohol or drugs.
 Section 49.01 of the Texas Penal Code defines “intoxicated” as: not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances into the body; or having an alcohol concentration of 0.08 or more.
 The State can request a toxicology report to examine the blood that was drawn.
 In short, if you have taken drugs but have not consumed alcohol, you can still be charged with a DWI.

 Immediately after being arrested for DWI in Leander, Texas, many clients ask, “Is a DWI a felony in Texas?”.
 The short answer is yes.
 However, the arrest is simply the beginning of the process.